Find out which relief you may qualify for

 Second, see if your mortgage is federally or GSE-backed

-To be eligible for protections under the CARES Act, your mortgage must be federally insured, guaranteed, owned, or otherwise backed or funded by one of the federal agencies or Government Sponsored Entities (GSEs) listed below.
+To be eligible for protections under the CARES Act, your mortgage must be federally insured, guaranteed, owned, or otherwise backed or funded by one of the federal agencies or Fannie Mae or Freddie Mac, (the Government Sponsored Entities or GSEs) listed below.
 Most mortgages are federally or GSE-backed.

 If you don’t know who insures, guarantees, owns or backs your mortgage, you can call your servicer or see the link above.
 The servicer has an obligation to provide you, to the best of its knowledge, the name, address, and telephone number of who owns or backs your loan.
 Your mortgage documents and note may also tell you, especially if you have a VA, USDA, or FHA loan.